Skip to content

 → Green beans

-Vegetables should usually be softened or blanched before feeding.
-Many hobbyists also thread vegetables onto a skewer or fork to make cleanup easier and prevent food from floating around the tank.
+Vegetables should always be softened or blanched before feeding — boil briefly, then plunge into ice water to stop the cooking, then chop into tiny guppy-sized pieces.
+Many hobbyists thread vegetables onto a skewer or toothpick to keep them in place and make cleanup easier rather than letting pieces float around the tank.

 How Often Should You Feed Guppies?

-If your guppy suddenly stops eating, check this guide on why guppies stop eating.
+If your guppy suddenly stops eating, check our guide on why guppies stop eating.

 Common Feeding Mistakes